Ateneo's Fab 5: The Fearless Underdogs of UAAP Volleyball

 But the podium finish of Season 72 was short-lived.

-Adamson got its revenge in the last game of Season 73 elims, bumping off the Lady Eagles in the podium finish.
+Adamson got its revenge in the last game of Season 73 elims, bumping off the Lady Eagles for a podium finish.

 The loss put Ateneo in a collision course with the twice-to-beat DLSU, who could’ve completed an elims sweep if not only for a forfeited match against University of the East after UAAP found out that Carmela Garbin and Clarisse Yeung participated in a ‘ligang labas’ while the season was onoing, in the Final Four.